Arrow Left BACK TO BLOG

 For edible flowers like snapdragons and herbs such as sage and thyme, we are implementing a Dutch bucket system, which essentially functions as a regulated reservoir.
 This technique allows us to use a variety of growing mediums while also producing less waste.

-The Production Garden on the west side of the estate is the backbone of our Field to Table Program.
+The Production Garden on the west side of the estate is the backbone of our hydroponics and Field to Table Program.
 And thanks to dedicated employees like Lisa, we are able to honor George Vanderbilt’s original vision of a self-sustaining estate as well as his unswerving passion for innovation.

 White V